Khloé Kardashian's Tea Drawer Is Crazy (In The Best Way)

-In a post on her website, Khloé With A K, Khloé shared a photo of her very organised tea drawer.
+In a post on her website, Khloé With A K, Khloé shared a photo of her very organized tea drawer.
 Turns out, she is a bit of a tea obsessive.
 She drinks green tea every morning on the way to the gym, and her tea collection is nothing short of impeccable.
 She doesn't stick to one brand; her tea collection includes everything from Twinings to Yogi teas.
-She organises the drawer in tidy rows — there are eight columns of tightly packed tea bags.
-Brightly coloured tea bags reside in the second row, while unlabelled tea is relegated to the back rows of the drawer.
-This type of organisation is the stuff of Martha Stewart, and we're impressed.
+She organizes the drawer in tidy rows — there are eight columns of tightly packed tea bags.
+Brightly colored tea bags reside in the second row, while unlabeled tea is relegated to the back rows of the drawer.
+This type of organization is the stuff of Martha Stewart, and we're impressed.

-In a post on her website, Khloé With A K, Khloé shared a photo of her very organised tea drawer.
+In a post on her website, Khloé With A K, Khloé shared a photo of her very organized tea drawer.
 Turns out, she is a bit of a tea obsessive.
 She drinks green tea every morning on the way to the gym, and her tea collection is nothing short of impeccable.
 She doesn't stick to one brand; her tea collection includes everything from Twinings to Yogi teas.
-She organises the drawer in tidy rows — there are eight columns of tightly packed tea bags.
-Brightly coloured tea bags reside in the second row, while unlabelled tea is relegated to the back rows of the drawer.
-This type of organisation is the stuff of Martha Stewart, and we're impressed.
+She organizes the drawer in tidy rows — there are eight columns of tightly packed tea bags.
+Brightly colored tea bags reside in the second row, while unlabeled tea is relegated to the back rows of the drawer.
+This type of organization is the stuff of Martha Stewart, and we're impressed.

 In the post on her site, Khloé says she keeps the tea on hand mainly for entertaining guests.

 Check out the drawer below.
-If you saw that in someone's home, wouldn't you be mesmerised?
+If you saw that in someone's home, wouldn't you be mesmerized?

 Check out the drawer below.
-If you saw that in someone's home, wouldn't you be mesmerised?
+If you saw that in someone's home, wouldn't you be mesmerized?

 Advertisement